clojurewerkz/monger.docs/articles/getting_started.md

 Monger supports working with multiple connections and/or databases but is optimized for applications that only use one connection and one database.

-To connect, you use `monger.core/connect!` and `monger.core/connect` functions.
+To connect, you use `monger.core/connect!` and `monger.core/connect` functions:

 {% gist 2af1bcee22e0f14a8741 %}